Trowulan: Industries

 Many pieces of gold jewellery from this period have been discovered in East Java.
 Although Java lacks significant gold resources, imports from Sumatra, Borneo, and Sulawesi made it possible for many goldsmiths to find work in Java.

 One hamlet of Trowulan is still called Kemasan, from the word mas, meaning 'gold'.
 Gold ornaments have been discovered near this area, as well as the tools that were used for working the gold.
 Small clay cups might have been used for melting gold for use in lost wax casting.
-Bronze anvils and flat circular stones with three legs may have been used as work surfaces for chiselling and hammering metals.
+Bronze anvils and flat circular stones with three legs may have been used as work surfaces for chiseling and hammering metals.
 A large number of clay crucibles for melting bronze have been excavated at Pakis village, in the southern part of the site.
 Some of the bronze was used to cast uang gobog, large coins or amulets, in stone moulds.
 Other metal objects include ornate bronze lamps, water containers, bells and other items probably used in religious ceremonies, and instruments usually called 'slit drums'.
 Similar objects made of wood or bamboo are still found in Javanese and Balinese villages.
 Many iron tools were used, but most were probably imported, as Java has little iron ore.